Success. It starts here.

 Dr. Butler received his MA and PhD in economics from Virginia Polytechnic Institute and State University (where he was a student of Mason’s first Nobel Laureate, James M. Buchanan) and his JD from the University of Miami School of Law, where he was a John M. Olin Fellow in Law & Economics at the Law & Economics Center.

-Rick Davis joined Mason in 1991 as Artistic Director of Theater of the First Amendment (TFA) and a member of the theater faculty.
+Rick Davis, dean of the Collge of Visual and Performing Arts, joined Mason in 1991 as Artistic Director of Theater of the First Amendment (TFA) and a member of the theater faculty.
 The company, which presented its final programs in 2012, was nominated for 38 Helen Hayes Awards, winning twelve, and originated numerous works that went on to other regional theaters, television, radio and publication.
 From 2007-2011, Rick served as Mason's Associate Provost for Undergraduate Education, working primarily on issues of general and liberal education, international programs and student academic life.

 As Executive Director of the Hylton Performing Arts Center since August, 2011, Rick Davis oversees a new, state of the art venue presenting more than 20 international touring artists annually and serving as home to several resident arts organizations as well as providing a major resource for community educational, business and social events.
 He also serves as an Associate Dean of the College of Visual and Performing Arts.